xbeat/Machine-Learning/README.md

 Introduction to Differential Geometry

 Differential geometry is a mathematical discipline that uses techniques of differential calculus, integral calculus, linear algebra, and multilinear algebra to study problems in geometry.
 It deals with smooth shapes and spaces, known as manifolds.

+## Data Visualization with Python Empowering Analysis

+Data Visualization with Python

+Data visualization is a powerful tool for understanding complex datasets and extracting meaningful insights.
+Python offers a rich ecosystem of libraries for creating sophisticated and interactive visualizations.
+This presentation will explore common types of visualizations and their importance in data analysis using Python.

 ## Scaling ARIMA Models Across Industries